FAIR Buyer Guidance

 Red flag 5: The written scope is too thin for donation use

-Museum gifts often require advisor review, Form 8283 coordination, and a defensible report file.
-A short certificate or informal value letter may not address the independence and documentation questions a donor needs to preserve.
+Museum gifts often require adviser review, Form 8283 coordination, and a defensible report file.
+A short certificate or informal value letter may not answer the independence and documentation questions a donor needs to preserve.

 • Ask whether the report will state intended use, valuation date, value basis, methodology, appraiser qualifications, relevant assumptions, and signed declarations.